-It’s time to vacate the city and delve into the wonders of the Yorkshire countryside, with these amazing country pubs around Leeds and beyond.
+It’s time to leave the city and delve into the wonders of the Yorkshire countryside, with these amazing country pubs around Leeds and beyond.

-As much as we love the pubs in the city centre, there’s nothing like going on an adventure into Yorkshire and discovering the amazing country pubs that are within easy reach of Leeds.
+As much as we love the bars of the city centre, there’s nothing like going on an adventure into Yorkshire and discovering the amazing country pubs that are within easy reach of Leeds.
 From hearty food and classic drinks to stunning views and that all important country air, next time you’re looking to try something new, why not head out of the city?

 1. The Boundary House

 If you’re looking for country pubs that retain their old school charm but have been brought up to date with a touch of modernity, look no further than The Boundary House in Methley.
-They specialise in quality local produce turning it into well respected dishes like their Barnsley lamb chop or lemon sole Meuniere.
-Their bar is chock full of craft beers, cocktails and wines, but if you get peckish after a couple of those, they also do scotch eggs, meat sticks and pork pies as bar snacks.
+They specialise in quality local produce, turning it into well-respected dishes like their lamb rump or wild mushroom tagine.
+Their bar is chock full of craft beers, cocktails and wines, but if you get peckish after a couple of those, they also do Scotch eggs, meat sticks and pork pies as bar snacks.

 The Boundary House, 24 Church Side, Methley, West Yorkshire, LS26 9EE.

 Just a short walk away from Malham Cove is a real Yorkshire gem.
 The Lister Arms prides itself on being a home from home, with an idyllic atmosphere in a beautiful setting.
 A traditional coaching inn, it has kept up with the times, balancing its heritage with home-cooked food and a bar full of tempting drinks.
 So whether you fancy a post-trek bite or a night of luxury after exploring the Yorkshire Dales National Park, there aren’t many better than The Lister Arms.